Understanding Your Dog's Diet

 Wet food will always have a much higher moisture content than dry.
 To get the dry matter percentages, subtract the moisture percentage from 100 and divide by the remaining percentages.
 Some online calculators can do the work for you!

 Crude percentages will tell you either the maximum or minimum amount, but will not give specific meat vs. plant percentages in the food.

 There are different foods formulated for each stage of a pet's life, or they can all be together in one bag.

-"All life stages" food is what it says: food appropriate to feed to a dog or cat at any stage of their life.
+"All life stages" food is what it says: food appropriate to feed to a dog at any stage of their life.
 Puppies will often have to be fed more and seniors less.
-All animals should be fed according to the weight that they are desired to be at.
+All animals should be fed according to their desired weight and activity level

 Senior food is often formulated to have a lower fat content and higher fiber content to aid in digestion.
 Senior foods and weight management foods often follow this formula to help keep calories from building up in a dog with lower activity levels.

-Most senior foods are appropriate for dogs 8 years or older and cats 15 years and older.
+Most senior foods are appropriate for dogs eight years or older.